Ren23448/Fridai-v85/README.md

 <img src="public/icon-192x192.png" width="160px" style="border-radius: 6px" alt="">

-Introducing **Rawan** 🤦🏻 – a character with a rude personality.
+Introducing **Fridai** 🤦🏻 – a character with a rude personality.
 You can engage with her through speech-to-text 🎙️ or text-to-speech.

 <details> <summary> Play </summary>
 <i>